H.R. 4865: Advancing Research on Agricultural Soil Health Act of 2025

 Cost & Funding

-• $2,000,000 authorized for each fiscal year for the standardized soil carbon measurement methodology and related guidance.
+• $2,000,000 per fiscal year for the standardized measurement methodology and reporting guidance.

-• $17,500,000 authorized for each fiscal year for the Soil Carbon Inventory and Analysis Network.
+• $17,500,000 per fiscal year for the Soil Carbon Inventory and Analysis Network, the largest single line and the part that funds nationwide sampling.

 HR4865 Legislative Journey